The Cortisol Curve

 Decline Throughout the Day: Cortisol gradually decreases as the day progresses, allowing relaxation, recovery from stress, and conservation of energy.
 It continues to regulate bodily functions, albeit at lower levels than in the morning.

 Evening Taper: As evening approaches, cortisol levels further diminish, promoting relaxation and preparing the body for restorative sleep.
-This decline facilitates a peaceful slumber and rejuvenation.
+Some people incorporate melatonin candles into their nighttime routine to encourage deeper relaxation before sleep.

 Impacts of an Imbalanced Cortisol Curve: